jameycribbs/hare/README.md

 #### Querying

-To query the database, you can write your query expression in pure Go and pass it to your model's QueryContacts method as a closure.
+To query the database, you can write your query expression in pure Go and pass it to your model's QueryContacts function as a closure.
 You would need to create the QueryContacts function for your model as part of setup.
 You can find an example of what this function should look like in examples/models/episodes.go.